How Many Hours to Study for Exam P

 Moderate Math Background (250 to 300 hours)

-Engineering, econ, or CS majors typically land here.
-You have solid calculus but may not have taken a full mathematical statistics course.
+Engineering, econ, or CS majors usually land here.
+You've got solid calculus but maybe never took a full mathematical statistics course.
 Plan for:

 • Relearning probability theory from scratch

-• Getting comfortable with continuous distributions requiring integration
+• Getting comfortable with continuous distributions that require integration

 • Mastering conditional probability and joint distribution setups